Gateway School District: Clubs

 Gateway High School offers many clubs for its students to join.

 Gateway's Student Councils and Student Governments play a large role in student life.
 They are in charge of all school dances, fund-raisers, school spirit activities, and also attend and host various leadership workshops and conferences through the Pennsylvania Association of Student Councils.

 Gateway also competes in the FIRST Robotics Competition, an annual event for high-school aged participants.
 Gateway's team, Quasics, is FRC Team #2656.
-They have competed annually at the Pittsburgh Regional since 2008.
+They have competed annually at the Pittsburgh Regional since 2008, and won the 2023 regional.

-Robotics

-Mr. Chalus and Mr. Reese are the founding teachers of the Gateway Middle School Robotics club.
-Lego Mindstorms are used for robotic competitions by the robotics club at Gateway Middle School.

 History

 Before 1948, Monroeville students could choose to attend nearby schools on a tuition basis.
 In the mid-1950s, the districts joined and began making plans for a new senior high school.
 Official action began February 1956, breaking ground in January 1957.

-The joint School Board selected the name of Gateway Senior High School.
-By September 1958, 900 students from Monroeville and Pitcairn were occupying the new high school.
-The first graduating class of 196 students received their diplomas in June 1959.
-For the next 25 years, grades 10-11-12 would attend school in the high school.
-1983 marked the beginning of a new era at Gateway.
-Ninth grade was moved to the high school, South Junior High School became the Gateway Upper Elementary (5-6), and Monroeville Junior High School became Gateway Junior High School (7-8).
-Eleven years later, in 1994, Gateway Upper Elementary became the Moss Side Middle School (5-6), and Gateway Junior High School became Gateway Middle School (7-8).

 In 2007, the district completed its reconstruction and expansion of the high school complex.
 This complex includes the Monroeville Public Library, Pete Antimarino Football Stadium, the high school, Moss Side Middle School, administration offices, and various other multi-use sports fields.

+Legal issues

+In March 2017, Franklin Vigo was sentenced to five years' probation for inappropriately touching a minor student at school.
+Vigo pled guilty to endangering the welfare of children.
+Charges of indecent assault and institutional sexual assault were dropped.

+In August 2023, Micahel Carsone resigned after being accused of excessive communication with a student.